-Natalie Worley joined United Housing Connections as the Director of Program Planning and Evaluation in July 2015.
-She is responsible for developing and managing UHC’s program strategy, analyzing program and community data to identify opportunities for growth in alignment with HUD priorities and local needs.
-She ensures high levels of program quality through regular monitoring of program, agency, and Continuum HMIS data, promoting a process of continuous improvement in the coordination and delivery of services across the CoC.
+Natalie Worley joined United Housing Connections in July 2015 as the Director of Program Planning and Evaluation, developing and managing UHC’s program strategy by analyzing program and community data to identify opportunities for growth in alignment with HUD priorities and local needs.
+In July 2017, Natalie accepted the position of Interim VP of Programs/COO, leading UHC’s supportive housing division and contributing to strategic planning and development efforts for programs, facilities, and services.
 Natalie also organizes the annual Upstate Point-in-Time (PIT) Count, maintains the local veteran master list, and participates in the South Carolina Interagency Council on Homelessness board meetings and activities.

 • Contact Natalie for all data report questions and requests.